lindsayreiner/README-generator/README.md

 # Installation
 The following dependencies must be installed to use this application: node.js inquirer
 # Usage
-How to use the application: Run this application in your terminal
+How to use the application: This application is run in the terminal
 # License
-This project is licensed under the GNU GPLv3 license.
+This project is licensed under the MIT license.
 # Contributors
 Sole Author
 # Tests